damap-org/damap-backend/INSTALLATION.md

 ## Run with docker-compose

-In order to set up the whole system consisting of multiple components a `docker-compose` file has been prepared.
-With this file it should be straight forward to get a sample system up and running.
+In order to set up the whole system consisting of multiple components 3 `docker-compose` files have been prepared: `docker-compose.oracle.yaml`, `docker-compose.postgres.yaml` and `docker-compose.common.yaml`.
+With this file it should be
+straight forward to get a sample system up and running.

 The full system will be comprised of